RayRRT/Active-Directory-Certificate-Services-abuse/ADCS.md

 <br></br>
 <h3 align="center" id="heading">ESC2: Certificate template can be used for any purpose:</h3>

-In this case, the same requirements are needed as in ESC1, but with the variant that the template specifies the EKU Any Purpose, or no EKU, the certificate can be used for anything.
+In this case, the same requirements are needed as in ESC1, but with the variant that the template specifies the EKU Any Purpose, or no EKU, the certificate can be used for anything:

+Requirements:

+* The Enterprise CA grants low-privileged users enrollment rights.
+Details are the same as in ESC1.
+* Manager approval is disabled.
+Details are the same as in ESC1.
+* No authorized signatures are required.
+Details are the same as in ESC1.
+* An overly permissive certificate template security descriptor grants certificate enrollment rights to low-privileged users.
+Details are the same as in ESC1.
+* The certificate template defines the Any Purpose EKU or no EKU

 ![ADCSXMind](https://github.com/RayRRT/ADCS/blob/main/ESC2.png?raw=true)